startender/startender/README.md

 ## About Me

-- I’m currently studying **Computer Science in University**

-- My professional interests - Golang, also i love Frontend development
+- My professional interests - Golang, also I love Frontend development

-- My hobbies are competitive games (Chess, Valorant, Dota), manga and sport
+- My hobbies are competitive games (Chess, Valorant, Dota), manga and sport(Gym)

 - How to reach me **startender213@gmail.com**